 To find out more call Customer Services on +44 (0)20 7749 4730 or e-mail firstname.lastname@example.org

-This seminar will be beneficial to all those working with Veterinary Vaccines from development to market approval and will provide a comprehensive insight to the requirements to achieve a successful application.
+This seminar will be beneficial to all those working with veterinary vaccines from development to market approval and will provide a comprehensive insight into the requirements to achieve a successful application.

 The programme will be of particular interest to: